sahat/hackathon-starter/README.md

 **Note:** As an alternative to mLab, there is also [Compose](https://www.compose.io/).

 <img src="http://www.opencloudconf.com/images/openshift_logo.png" width="200">
+**NOTE** *These instructions might be out of date due to changes in OpenShift.
+Heroku is currently a good free alternative.
+If you the new process, please feel free to help us update this page*

 - First, install this Ruby gem: `sudo gem install rhc` :gem:
 - Run `rhc login` and enter your OpenShift credentials